lukso-network/tools-lukso-cli/README.md

 #### Genesis Amounts

 - All genesis validators will be prompted to vote for the initial token supply of LYX
-- The initial token supply will determie how much LYX the Foundation will receive
+- The initial token supply will determine how much LYX the Foundation will receive
 - More details at: https://deposit.mainnet.lukso.network

 #### Validator Stake